Following Sites With RSS

 How To Get Started

-Any website that has an RSS feed (usually denoted with an orange button of some kind like the one above) can be followed in an RSS reader.
+Any website that has an RSS feed (usually shown on a site with the orange button above) can be followed in an RSS reader.

 There are readers you can install on your computer, or, for world wide access, you can use a web-based reader which allows you to access your favorite feeds from any Internet browser.
 There are even RSS apps you can install to your mobile device like your Kindle Fire!